 Although implicated in many pain syndromes as a source of symptoms, most kyphotic curvature losses are a result of another causative process and not the actual cause of pain themselves.
 In effect, the loss of kyphosis is a usually symptom of a greater process, not a primary explanation for upper back pain.
 This is not a rule, but does describe many instances in which transitory kyphotic change is enacted by muscular spasm and interactions.

-This treatise details decreased kyphosis in the human vertebral column as an atypical diagnostic finding.
+This treatise details decreased kyphosis in the human vertebral column as an atypical diagnostic finding and the collateral effects of this deficient curvature on spinal function.

 This condition is described as a decrease or loss of normal spinal curvature in the thoracic region of the back.
 The thoracic spine typically maintains a kyphotic curve with the open end of the curvature facing the anterior plane of the body.
 This curve helps to the support the torso and distributes force and stress throughout the spinal structures.